pro-grammer-SD/pro-grammer-SD/README.md

 ## Hi there 👋

-# I'm a guy learning programming to effectively improve the world thorugh digital ways. 🎉
+# I'm a guy learning programming to effectively improve the world through digital ways. 🎉

 - 🔭 I’m currently working on ... (no topics on my mind but I will make soon)
 - 🌱 I’m currently learning ...
 Python and a lot more... (check out my bio)